 Learning Through Commitment

-St. Margaret’s and its Lower School is committed to upholding high academic expectations.
-Our best asset, aside from our students, is our highly educated, caring and professional team of educators.
-Whether it be our commitment to small class sizes with many classroom and special subject teachers engaged in the learning of each child, robust science, technology, engineering and mathematics (STEM) programs, our excellence in teaching language arts and the humanities, a vibrant visual arts and music program, or our support in developing the whole child through our training in positive behavior support systems and character program, we continue to grow professionally and adapt our program in order to meet the needs of each and every student at St. Margaret’s.
+) programs, our excellence in teaching language arts and the humanities, a vibrant visual arts and music program, or our support in developing the whole child through our training in positive behavior support systems and character education, we continue to grow professionally and adapt our program in order to meet the needs of each and every student at St. Margaret’s.

 Leadership Through Character Development